nogibjj/DE-Project-Repo-Durga/README.md

-# Project 1: Big Data Script that uses the Pandas API for Spark or Dask

-- Analysis of Online Banking Data
+# Project 1: Analysis of Online Banking Data Using PySpark

 - PySpark with Pandas API is being used in this project
 - The Project would be run on GitHub CodeSpaces and AWS SageMaker Studio